Atwood, Placentia, California

-Atwood is a small predominantly Mexican-American neighborhood in Placentia, California.
+Atwood is a small predominantly Mexican-American neighborhood in Placentia, California, United States.
 Atwood's unofficial boundaries are defined roughly as the area of Placentia in the square formed by Orangethorpe Avenue, Van Buren Street, Lakeview Road, and Miraloma Avenue.
 There is a post office in Atwood with a ZIP code of 92811.
 However, this ZIP code is only used for PO boxes.
 All non-PO box addresses in Atwood are listed as "Placentia" by the United States Postal Service (with the exception of the post office itself: 1679 E. Orangethorpe Avenue, Atwood, CA 92811).

 There is a small business area of the community along Orangethorpe Ave. that includes the post office and restaurants, markets, a bar and other stores that cater to the area's predominantly Latino population.
 The Parque de Los Ninos city park can be found in the area along with a portion of a busy line of the BNSF Railway that runs parallel to Orangethorpe Ave.